 • Create a good sleep environment: eliminate excess noise and light and the temperature neither too hot or cold

-Remember, getting a good night’s sleep and finding more time to relax can make lead to a better classroom experience for you and your students, as well as a better person to the ones you love.
+Remember, getting a good night’s sleep and finding more time to relax can lead to a better classroom experience for you and your students, as well as reduce your risk of driving drowsy.

 Sources for this article: